-“Code the Future” is a project which will help almost 20,000 pupils of the 1st, 2nd and 3rd grade of primary schools in small towns learn basics of programming and develop digital skills in practice.
+“Code the Future” was a project which will helped 18,000 pupils of the 1st, 2nd and 3rd grade of primary schools in small towns learn basics of programming and develop digital skills in practice.

-This is an initiative of the Orange Foundation and the Coding Masters Association.
-The organisations manage it together within 9 regional projects, co-funded by the Digital Poland Operational Programme.
+This was an initiative of the Orange Foundation and the Coding Masters Association.
+The organisations managed it together within 9 regional projects, co-funded by the Digital Poland Operational Programme.

-Classes are held at 222 public schools in rural and rural-urban communes of the following voivodeships: Lower Silesia, Kuyavia-Pomerania, Łódź region, Pomerania, Silesia, Warmia-Masuria and Western Pomerania.
+Classes were held at 266 public schools in rural and rural-urban communes of the following voivodeships: Lower Silesia, Kuyavia-Pomerania, Łódź region, Pomerania, Silesia, Warmia-Masuria and Western Pomerania.

 Outstanding people, training and equipment: the most important part of “Code the Future”

-All this is possible with great commitment of the 1,200 wonderful teachers who take part in the training scheme concerning digital education in work with the youngest pupils.
-We have prepared face-to-face workshops for them, as well as webinars and mentoring programmes.
-Thus, they will be prepared to hold interesting classes and develop in their pupils competencies for the future.
+All this was possible with great commitment of the 1,200 wonderful teachers who took part in the training scheme concerning digital education in work with the youngest pupils.
+We prepared face-to-face workshops for them, as well as webinars and mentoring programmes.
+Thus, now they are prepared to hold interesting classes and develop in their pupils competencies for the future.

-The training is also open for 450 committed employees of culture centres, libraries and teachers' education centres.
-We will help them become ambassadors of the digital education in their communities and their workplace, so that they can join forces to build a digital education friendly environment in their communities.
+The training was also open for 450 committed employees of culture centres, libraries and teachers' education centres.
+We helped them become ambassadors of the digital education in their communities and their workplace, so that they can join forces to build a digital education friendly environment in their communities.

-We want to make sure that they can use their new knowledge in practice, so we deliver modern education sets to schools.
-The sets include robots, mechatronic elements, tablets for teachers and pupils designed to teach programming, as well as unplugged coding mats.
+We wanted to make sure that they can use their new knowledge in practice, so we delivered modern education sets to schools.
+The sets included robots, mechatronic elements, tablets for teachers and pupils designed to teach programming, as well as unplugged coding mats.